The War on Latino Books: Why Schools Are Banning Our Stories

 Recent bans in states like Texas and Florida are erasing the already sparse representation Latinos have.
 Essential books reflecting Latino experiences, such as My Name is María Isabel, are disappearing from shelves.
 Project Pulso underlines this issue in their post:

 Even beyond Latino literature, there's a broader attack against critical theory.
 This crusade aims to stifle discussions on racism, sexism, and systemic inequality.
-In a single year, 2,539 books faced bans, according to PEN America.
+In a single school year, 1,477 books faced bans, according to PEN America.
 A startling number of these pertained to LGBTQ themes, protagonists of color, race, and racism.

 A Spotlight on Banned Latina Authors